 Historic Landmark Status

-Zoning establishes standards for things like the size and location of structures and acceptable uses for your property.
-Before you begin construction, you need to be sure your project is in compliance with Denver's Zoning Ordinance.
+Zoning establishes standards for things such as the size and location of structures and acceptable uses for your property.
+Before you begin construction, you need to be sure your project is in compliance with the Denver Zoning Code.
 Use the DevelopDENVER tool to the right to determine the zoning for your property.
-Once you've found how your property is zoned, you should look up your zone district in the Denver Zoning Code to see what that means for you.
+In the results, click on your zone district for descriptions and definitions; then, click on your neighborhood context for more information on zoning in your area.

 Certain parkways and boulevards are specifically designated by ordinance to preserve their unique character.
 Each designated parkway has its own right-of-way width and regulations of setback distance of structures and signs.
 If you are unsure if you live along a designated parkway, use the property look up to the right to determine your status.